AxonIQ/reference-guide/part-iii-infrastructure-components/query-processing.md

 (2) Creating a subscription query message to get the initial state of "gc1" GiftCard (this initial state is of type `CardSummary`) and to be updated once the state of GiftCard with id "gc1" is changed (in our case update means the card is redeemed).
 The type of the update is an `Integer`.
 Do note that the type of the update must match the type of the emission side.

 (3) Once the message is created, we are sending it via the `QueryBus`.
 We receive a query result which contains two components: one is `initialResult` and the other is `updates`.
 In order to achieve 'reactiveness' we use [Project Reactor](https://projectreactor.io/)'s `Mono` for `initialResult` and `Flux` for `updates`.
-Do note that `reactor-core` dependency is mandatory for usage of subscription queries.
-However, it is a compile time dependency and it is not required for other Axon features.

 > **Note**
 > Once the subscription query is issued, all updates are queued until the subscription to the `Flux` of `updates` is done.
 This behavior prevents losing of updates.

+> **Note**
+> `reactor-core` dependency is mandatory for usage of subscription queries.
+However, it is a compile time dependency and it is not required for other Axon features.

 (4) The `SubscriptionQueryResult#handle(Consumer<? super I>, Consumer<? super U>)` method gives us the possibility to subscribe to the `initialResult` and the `updates` in one go.
 If we want more granular control over the results, we can use the `initialResult()` and `updates()` methods on the query result.